bkw777/dl2/ref/cygwin.md

 -------------------------------------------------------------------------------
 ```

+- Exited TS-DOS
+- Entered BASIC and did ```CLEAR0,60000``` to make room for CPMUPD to run
+- Launched CPMUPD from the main menu
-Entered "CPM410.BK" at the firlname prompt in CPMUPD.
+- Entered ```CPM410.BK``` at the filename prompt in CPMUPD because I have a 4MB REXCPM

 ```
 Open for read: "Cpm410.bk"